Transportation & Parking

 Please note: You must provide your own lock.
 Point Park University does not assume any responsibility for bikes parked in the bike racks.

 Because Downtown Pittsburgh is a thriving business and cultural destination - with lots of things to do and many advantages for Point Park students - parking options can be tight.
 For students who drive to campus, Point Park has an arrangement with Station Square parking for a discounted monthly parking lease for Point Park students.
 You can park at Station Square, then take a free shuttle (operated by Station Square) from the parking lot to campus.

-- visit the Office of Student Life, first floor Pioneer Hall
+- Visit the Office of Student Life, located on the first floor of Pioneer Hall

-- have the contract signed by Student Life
+- Have the contract signed by the director of student life

 Other parking options